HouzuoGuo/laitos/doc/Web-service:-browser-in-browser.md

 While using the browser, you must regularly click "Redraw" button to view the latest rendered page.

 ## Tips
-Make sure to choose a very secure URL for the endpoint, it is the only way to secure this web service!
+- The instance port number from configuration is only for internal localhost use.
+They do not have to be open on your network firewall.

-The web service relies on PhantomJS software that has several software dependencies:
+- The web service relies on PhantomJS software that has several software dependencies:
-- bzip2, expat, zlib, fontconfig.
+  * bzip2, expat, zlib, fontconfig.
-- Various fonts.
+  * Various fonts.

   You may install the software dependencies manually, or reply on [system maintenance](https://github.com/HouzuoGuo/laitos/wiki/Daemon:-system-maintenance) to automatically install the dependencies.

-If you wish to use the web service on a legacy browser such as IE 5.5, then remember to start plain HTTP daemon (i.e. `insecurehttpd`), because legacy browsers do not support modern TLS (HTTPS).

-The instance port numbers from configuration are only for internal localhost use.
-They do not have to be open on your network firewall.
+- laitos will find PhantomJS software by filename `phantomjs` or `phantomjs-2.1.1-x86_64` in the current working directory, and copy it to `/tmp/laitos-util` for use.
+Therefore remember to download PhantomJS software for laitos deployment, you may find a copy of PhantomJSin [laitos source tree](https://github.com/HouzuoGuo/laitos/blob/master/extra/phantomjs-2.1.1-x86_64).